michalasobczak/synopticly/README.md

 ## Components

-The following components provides basic functionality of **synopticly** prototype.
+The following components provide basic functionality of **synopticly** prototype.
 Once it will reach its required maturity will migrate from this software scaffold to something more appropriate in terms of applying it in enterprise environment.

 ### agent
 This component (c++) runs inside your Docker container taking environment data and send it to the API server.